EmreTech/AudioPlayer/README.md

 5. Click Play.
 Now your muaic should be playing.

 How to change the volume:
 To change the volume, you have to put in a value in the volume text box.
+You can also set the slider as the volume.
+However, it doesn't work too well.
 Put the value between 0 - 2.
 It can be a decmial or a whole number but only up to 2.

 Enjoy this program and give me feedback!